oracle-livelabs/apex/online-book-store-app/13-ai-vision/13-ai-vision.md

 4. Click **Create Trigger**

-5. Copy and Paste the below code:
+5. Replace the existing code with the below code:

     ```
     <copy>